 Why Do It?

-This updates the behind-the-scenes URL we use to track open, click, and unsubscribe email stats to be associated with the same domain/brand you're sending your emails from, which helps avoid SPAM filters and ensures more of your emails will make it to your recipients' inboxes.
+Apollo (and all email open and click tracking services) uses an invisible URL to track open, click, and unsubscribe email stats.
+Having that invisible URL associated with the same domain name or brand you're sending emails from helps avoid SPAM filters and ensures more of your emails will make it to your recipients' inboxes.
 The tracking subdomain is used for:

 - Open Tracking